 The next day he gave his best friend his Stratocaster and amp.
 He also gave his best friend's girlfriend his entire record collection, feeling he would never listen to those disks again.
 (That one still smarts).
 It also brought a trip to the local music store to buy a Chieftains record and a tin whistle.

 Shortly after this Hibernian epiphany began exploring the techniques of open tunings for guitar under the tutelage of the legendary acoustic guitarist Bill Shute.
-Different tunings allowed him to play diverse styles; from the blues he cut his teeth on to Baroque instrumentals using complex finger styles.
+Different tunings allowed him to play diverse styles; from the blues he cut his teeth on to Baroque instrumentals.

 In the early eighties Tommy was off to live in Ireland, choosing not to go to music school.
 He felt that playing in sessions at pubs in Dublin was the only way to really learn the complexities and nuances of traditional music.
 The Guinness didn't hurt either.
-He made his living as a busker (street musician), playing on the street every day and in sessions every night.
-It was a fairy tale existence that honed chops and put him in contact with some of the finest musicians in all of Ireland.
+He made his living as a busker (street musician), playing on the street every day and in sessions every night, which honed his chops and put him in contact with some of the finest traditional musicians in Ireland.

 Back in the States Tommy formed the critically acclaimed band Ockham's Razor with his buddies Sean Cowhig on bass, Brad Hurley on flute and tin whistle and Fraser Stowe on drums.The Razors incorporated Celtic, rock and folk musical influences into original compositions and highly original arrangements to traditional tunes.
 The Razors played extensively for the next decade and released three recordings.